Assessments

 Initial consultation

-A detailed clinical session that includes screening measures, observation, and discussion.
-This step may help to clarify whether a full assessment is indicated.
+A thorough clinical session incorporating screening measures, observation, and discussion, designed to help clarify whether a full assessment may be appropriate.

 Comprehensive assessment